jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 //end::class[]
 ```

-Refer to SBDG’s documentation to learn about the
+Refer to [spring-boot-gemfire-name]’s documentation to learn about the
 [`@EnableClusterAware`](../index.html#geode-configuration-declarative-annotations-productivity-enableclusteraware)
 annotation.